syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Control-Initialization.md

-> Note: The meta tag also has been added to render the application based on the device dimensions
+N> The meta tag also has been added to render the application based on the device dimensions

 {% highlight html %}